maherharb/MATE-T580/README.md

 Note that Drexel students who are registered for the course will receive a special invitation for accessing premium content on DataCamp to complete the prerequisites. ***When signing up for DataCamp, use your Drexel shortname email*** so that your account can be linked to your Drexel identity.

 ## Course structure
 At its core, Data Science is a combination of coding and performing statistical analysis.
-As the focus of the course is on the R implementation of various Data Science techniques, the best way to learn is by doing lots of coding in R. As such, the course is structured to ensure that students complete ~100 hours of coding over the 10-week duration of the course.
+As the focus of the course is on the R implementation of various Data Science techniques, you learn best through hands on coding projects.
+As such, the course is structured to ensure that students complete ~100 hours of coding over the 10-week duration of the course.
 This is achieved through the following components:
 - ***Classroom-lab hybrid***: Classroom time will be run as a lab rather than a traditional lecture.
-Students are required to have a laptop at all times with R and Rstudio installed on.
-The instructor will present certain concepts and will assign tasks for students to work on.
-Discussion and collaborations is encouraged.
+Students are required to always have a laptop with R and Rstudio installed on, ready to use in class.
+The instructor will present certain concepts and the studnets will follow by working on related coding tasks.
 - ***Weekly DataCamp assignments*** (~4 hours each): A blend of mini video lectures and guided hands on exercises.
-The topics follow closely the topics we learn in class and thus reinforce in-class leaning and provide additional avenue for getting hands on practice in R.
+The topics closely follow the topics we learn in class and thus reinforce in-class leaning and provide additional avenue for getting hands on practice in R.
-- ***Bi-weekly assignments***: More challenging assignments that use real datasets and that test the students ability to apply their subject knowledge to a problem with little guidance.
+- ***Bi-weekly assignments***: More challenging assignments using real datasets.
+These assignments test the students ability to apply their subject knowledge to a problem with little guidance.
-- ***Capstone project***:
+- ***Capstone project***: TBD

+## Course Plan

+Week | Overview | DataCamp Assignment
+Prereq|Prior to our very first meeting, you are expected to: install R and Rstudio on a laptop that you will always have with you in class and complete some interactive learning exercises on DataCamp.|Introduction to R
+Intermediate R
+Intermediate R – Practice (Optional)